DR P6 Beat

 DR P6 Beat is one of DR's digital radio stations in Denmark.
 It launched on 11 April 2011 as the second of five new digital-only stations.

 History

-In November 2010, DR announced it would significantly lower the number of digital radio stations in its line-up from 23 to between 10-12.
+In November 2010, DR announced it would significantly lower the number of digital radio stations in its line-up from 23 to between 10 and 12.
 The new line-up of digital stations were announced in January 2011 with P6 Beat as a station with focus on alternative music.

 On 1 October 2017 P6 Beat became available on DAB+ radio when a nationwide switch-over took place.